-The Yorkshire terrier has a reputation for being a yappy dog due to its size.
+The Yorkshire terrier is known for being a yappy dog due to its size.
 This distinction is unfair since not all Yorkies are yappy – and those that are – usually have good reason to be!

 The energetic Yorkshire Terrier can be yappy at times; however, proper training and a lifestyle that meets their basic needs make it much less likely that this pup will become a problem barker.